pivotal-cf/docs-ops-guide/cli-user-management.html.md

 If you do not configure the SMTP settings in the Elastic Runtime **Web Console** form, the administrator account must create users using the cf Command Line Interface (CLI).
-You can also manage organization and space roles using cf.
+You can also manage organization and space roles using the cf CLI.

 If you have not already installed the cf CLI, browse to the Developer Console at `console.<your-app-domain>` and navigate to the **Tools** page.